learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 ## Objectives

 You will be able to:

 - Describe the role and rationale for recommendation systems
-- Identify various classes of recommendation systems and their benefits/limitations
+- Describe collaborative filtering recommender systems and their benefits/limitations
-- Understand how collaborative filtering differs from other recommendation approaches
+- Describe content-based recommenders and their benefits/limitations
+- Define implicit and explicit rating systems

 ## Problem Domain

-The goal of a recommendation system to expose people to items that they will like.
+The goal of a recommendation system is to expose people to items that they will like.
 In exact terms, a recommendation system predicts the future preference of a set of items for a user, and recommends the top items from this set.
-In today's world, due to the internet and its global each, people have more options to choose from than ever before.
+In today's world, due to the internet and its global reach, people have more options to choose from than ever before.

 Consider buying an album from a traditional music store where the options are always limited and mainly depend upon size and type of the store.
 There is a physical limitation to how many songs, albums, and artists can be offered.
 An online product like Spotify, however has a much higher ceiling in terms of storage space.
 With this new method of selecting products, recommendation systems are a popular way for users to sort through millions of songs to find the ones that are customized exactly for them.
 Recommendation systems cast a direct impact on profitability and customer satisfaction for most businesses today.
 With the nearly limitless options consumers have for products online, they need some guidance!